CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Evaluation of vulnerabilities **

 In order to assess relevant weaknesses in a timely, systematic, technically appropriate and cost-effective manner and draw the right conclusions, it is necessary to establish a procedure for assessing vulnerabilities.
 It should be defined who (which role (s)) when (in which frequency) which information sources (news, advisories, e-mail distributors, databases, etc.) are subscribed to, viewed and evaluated.
 In smaller organizations, it is a good idea to bundle these tasks with the ICS Information Security Officer.
 In larger structures with many system and application types, a task sharing will be necessary.
-From the potential impact of a vulnerability (inferred from the need for protection) and the exposure (ease of exploitation), a criticality should be inferred that sets the priority for further action.
+From the potential impact of a vulnerability (inferred from the need for protection) and the exposure (ease of exploitation), a criticality should be inferred, which sets the priority for further action.
 A standardized rating scale such as CVSS can be used.
 For smaller organizations, a two- or three-level qualitative scale is usually sufficient:

 * uncritical (low impact or negligible exposure): Continue to observe.
 * medium (maximum mean impact or exposure): treatment as part of the next regular software maintenance
 * critical (critical impact or high exposure): priority unscheduled treatment (Information Security Officer decides what to do next)
-A procedure for software maintenance should be attached to the evaluation process: Depending on the area (eg by zone), different specifications can be defined when, how often and how vulnerabilities are patched above a certain criticality or which alternative measures are in force must be so that can be dispensed with the patching.
+A procedure for software maintenance should be connected to the evaluation process: Depending on the area (eg by zone), different specifications can be defined when, how often and how vulnerabilities are patched above a certain criticality or which alternative measures are in force must be so that can be dispensed with the patching.
 For each new type of vulnerability and evolution of attack techniques, it is important to assess whether the established replacement measures are still sufficient or need to be supplemented.

 ** ** patching

-Where patching is possible, the risks of which are estimated and considered acceptable, a patch process with role-specific responsibilities should be defined which, in addition to the patches and updates released by the manufacturer, also takes into account additional third-party software (eg office applications, PDF readers).
+Where patching is possible, the risks of which are estimated and considered acceptable, a patch process with role-specific responsibilities should be defined which, in addition to the patches and updates released by the manufacturer, also considers additional third-party software (eg office applications, PDF readers).
 The process should contain at least the following elements:

 * Regular check for new vulnerability reports from the manufacturers of OT components or third-party software
 * Criticality assessment of patches, for example with Common Vulnerability Scoring System (CVSS),